singhmankrit/ant-colony-simulation/journal.md

 ## Week 1 - planning the project
 (due 21 May 2025, 23:59)

+Discussions about the project design are best done in person with the course team or via the planning issue #1.
+Once your project is approved, copy the project plan here.

 ## Week 2
 (due 27 May 2025, 11:00)